-Gelcoat can lose its gloss due to constant exposure to the natural environment and pollutants, it will require special attention to restore the original gloss and color.
-See a local dealer for advice on wax for your boating region.
+As the gelcoat begins to lose gloss from constant exposure to the natural environment and pollutants, it will require some special attention to restore the original gloss and color.
+Check with a local dealer for advice on a suitable wax for that boating region.
 The wax film will seal the pores as well as enhance the looks of your boat.
-DO NOT wax surfaces that may be walked on, they will become slippery.
+DO NOT wax surfaces that may be walked on as they will become slippery.
 While waxing your boat inspect the surface for any damage.
 Have the damage corrected as soon as possible.

 Gelcoat will age or dull naturally.
-Discolorations are shallow in depth.
+Discoloration's are shallow in depth.
 Factors that will affect the rate of discoloration are: the sun, pollution, old wax accumulation and the salt content of water.
 Polishing compound (fine abrasive) or rubbing compound (coarse abrasive) is recommended for use on fiberglass finishes to remove scratches, stains or restore severely weathered surfaces.
 These products can be applied by hand or mechanical means.
 The process below will help restore fiberglass finishes:

-- Clean the affected area with a good detergent. - Remove stubborn stains or discoloration by gently wet sanding the affected areas with 600 grit "wet or dry" sandpaper.
+- · Clean the affected area with a good detergent. - Remove stubborn stains or discoloration by gently wet sanding the affected areas with 600 grit "wet or dry" sandpaper.
 ALWAYS SAND IN ONE DIRECTION.
 Use plenty of water and sand curves in the same direction.
 Dry the area to make sure all the discoloration has been removed.
-Repeat this process if necessary. - Buff using a polishing compound suitable for fiberglass, an electric buffer (1750-1800 RPM) and an 8-inch lamb's wool pad.
+Repeat this process if necessary. - Buff using a polishing compound suitable for fiberglass, an electric buffer (1750-1800 RPM) and an 8 inch lambs' wool pad.